 Everyone loves diamonds, and it’s such a great feeling to hold one in your hand.
-And because the gem has qualified to become the most ceremonial jewelry item in history, we feel special when we purchase or are gifted one.
+And because the gem has qualified to become the most ceremonial jewellery item in history, we feel special when we purchase or are gifted one.
 Imagine being a new bride and remembering the day your loved one proposed to you with a beautiful diamond ring?
 Surely, that’s a memory you’ll cherish for a long time, provided the union remains smooth and unshaken.

 But sometimes, you may wish to dispose of the ring for emotional or emergency reasons.
 And when you do, there’s the issue of not being sure whether the price you’re asking for or offered is fair.
 Here, we’ll discuss the best ways to get more money from trading your diamond ring and explain the different factors that determine how much the ring costs.
 We’ll offer tips on how best to trade your diamond for more money and the ideal places you can put your stone for sale.